 The Northborough Community Resource Guide is a comprehensive directory connecting residents with various health and wellness resources.
 It spans from town departments and public schools to crisis and mental health resources, LGBTQ+ support, recovery resources, and more.
 The guide is the result of the collaborative effort of the Be Well Northborough working group, aiming to assist the community in recovering from the COVID-19 pandemic.
-Updated in 2023, it includes local, regional, state, and national resources, reflecting the town's commitment to its residents' health and wellness.
+The Library took the lead to update the guide in 2023, including local, regional, state, and national resources, reflecting the town's commitment to its residents' health and wellness.

-The guide details contact information for Northborough's town departments thoroughly lists public schools and delves into essential services such as crisis intervention, mental health support, and substance recovery programs.
+The guide details contact information for Northborough's town departments, thoroughly lists public schools, and delves into essential services such as crisis intervention, mental health support, and substance recovery programs.
 It also covers resources for the LGBTQ+ community, activities and opportunities for engagement within the community, and essential support services, including financial assistance, legal aid, and housing support.